Tips & Tricks to Topstitch Like a Pro

 An erasable marker to draw your design and a darning foot to have complete freedom of movement.
 For instructions about free motion sewing, read my blog on how to draw on fabric with a sewing machine.

-If you wonder if these universal presser feet will fit your sewing machine, read this article about high and low shank sewing machines first.
-First step is fining out whether you have a low shank sewing machine or not.
-If so, a wide variety of presser feet is available on MadamSew.com.
+If you wonder if these universal presser feet will fit your sewing machine, read this article about high and low-shank sewing machines first.
+The first step is finding out whether you have a low-shank sewing machine or not.
+If so, a wide variety of presser feet is available on the MadamSew.com presser foot collection.

 Have you ever tried to sew over a bulky seam, but the presser foot just wouldn’t move?Then the thread gets all tangled up?
 That's probably because the foot is stuck trying to move uphill.